ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 =======

-For more information on how included Ansible modules are supported by Red Hat, please refer to the following `knowledgebase article <https://access.redhat.com/articles/3166901>`_ as well as other resources on the `Red Hat Customer Portal. <https://access.redhat.com/>`_
+For more information on how included Ansible modules are supported by Red Hat, please refer to the following `knowledge base article <https://access.redhat.com/articles/3166901>`_ as well as other resources on the `Red Hat Customer Portal. <https://access.redhat.com/>`_

 .. seealso::